mozilla/terraform-modules/README.md

 }
 ```

-**Do not pin to main**: pinning to main makes your infrastructure non-deterministic, this will soon be disallowed by CI
+**Do not pin to main**: pinning to main makes your infrastructure non-deterministic, this will soon be disallowed by CI.
 Using the (imaginary) `google_gke-cluster` module with always the latest version (**Not recommended**):
 ```terraform
  module "gke" {